-The link for our application form can be found on the website.
-We use Admissions + for all applications.
+A PDF version of the application form can also be found on the website and returned to school by post or email 6thformadmissions@piggottschool.org.
+It should be returned as soon as possible and no later than the date on the form.
 Receipt of your application will be acknowledged and you will be advised whether your application has been successful.
 It should be noted that subjects can only run if a sufficient number of students apply to study them.
 In August, following GCSE results, focused support will be available.